vetludo/MultiAgent-DDPG-MLAgent/README.md

 # Multi Agent Deep Deterministic Policy Gradient (MADDPG)
-A example code of Multi Agent Deep Deterministic Policy Gradient (MADDPG) for a tennis game from Unity ML agent
+Multi Agent Deep Deterministic Policy Gradient (MADDPG) for a tennis game from Unity ML agent

 ## Introduction
 For this project, I work with a Tennis game environment.